The Wives of Henry VIII

 How the Marriage Ended: Executed for adultery

 Catherine Howard was the fifth wife of Henry VIII and a cousin of Anne Boleyn.
-Just a teenager, Catherine was noted for her beauty and lively personality when she married the aging king.
-She came from the powerful Howard family, who saw her marriage as a means to regain favor at court.
-Henry, nearly 50 and in poor health, was captivated by her youth and charm, calling her his “rose without a thorn.”
-Their wedding took place only weeks after his annulment from Anne of Cleves.
+Catherine was only a teenager when she was chosen to marry the aging king.
+Described as a beautiful and flirtatious young girl, the Howard family thought it would be a good idea to gain the king’s interest and return to favor at court.
+Henry, nearly 50 and very ill, was smitten by her young energy and affection and referred to her as his “rose without a thorn.”
+Their marriage was a whirlwind, being held just a few weeks after his annulment from Anne of Cleves.

 Catherine Parr